-The distinctive mission of the Indigenous Law Certificate Program is to prepare students for practicing indigenous law upon graduation by providing rigorous and comprehensive training in indigenous law, policy and practice.
-The program is designed to ensure that selected law students are equipped with a specialized expertise – having the knowledge and skills to effectively identify and address indigenous law issues, represent Indian nations and appreciate these nations’ unique legal and governance systems.
-The MSU Indigenous Law Certificate Program is one of just a few formal certificate programs nationwide.
+The distinctive mission of the Indigenous Law Certificate Program is to prepare students to practice indigenous law by providing rigorous and comprehensive training in indigenous law, policy, and practice.
+The certificate requirements are designed to provide law students with the specialized knowledge and skills to effectively identify and address indigenous law issues, represent Indian nations, and appreciate these nations’ unique legal and governance systems.

-Students are eligible for admission to the certificate program after successful completion of their first-year required courses.
-Admission to the program is determined through a written application.
-Students must maintain a minimum cumulative 2.7 grade point average in courses counted toward the certificate.
+Students are eligible for admission to the certificate program after successfully completing all required first-year courses.
+Admission to the program is confirmed through submission of a written application.
+Students must maintain a 2.7 cumulative grade point average or higher in courses counted toward the certificate.

 Professionally Related Graduate Courses

 Students may count up to three credit hours of graduate-level courses from other colleges at Michigan State University, if approved by the Director of the Indigenous Law Program, who determines that such a course is appropriate for the student's course of study and that there is no comparable class offered at the law college.

 The primary option for fulfilling this requirement is participation in the Indian Law Clinic at MSU College of Law.
 Students engage in a variety of projects, including: legislative and policy work for tribal governments, significant legal research and writing assistance for tribal judiciaries and drafting and revising tribal codes.
 Subject to the Director's approval, students also may satisfy the clinical requirement by completing a three-credit internship or externship with a tribal government (legal department, court or government office), a state or federal governmental unit that focuses on Indian Law issues or a non-profit or non-governmental organization involved in Indian Law issues.

 Research Paper in Indigenous Law